 A Note on Events

-We love to provide events where like-minded riders can get together and choose which routes to take.
-It is helpful for participants to form groups.
+We love to provide events where like-minded riders can get together, learn about how to enjoy riding that area, study specific routes, and choose which routes to take.
+The most useful part of our events is the opportunity for participants to meet others and form groups.
 It allows the sharing of information and provides support if equipment fails, but we do not form nor monitor those groups.
-We enjoy educating the public to the possible uses of the public lands, and providing an opportunity to individuals and groups to enjoy their public lands, but how you choose to use them, what groups you choose to ride with, and how you use the digital maps, is up to you.
-Even when an event focuses on a specific trail, or suggested route, many participants choose other routes; especially if they have already taken the suggested route.
-Please don't feel obligated to drive the route just as shown in the digital map.
+We enjoy educating the public to the possible uses of the public lands, and providing an opportunity to individuals and groups to enjoy their public lands.
+How each participant at the events held on sponsoring properties chooses to enjoy public lands, what groups they choose to ride with, and how they use the digital maps, is up to them.
+Even when an event focuses on a specific trail, or suggested route, many participants form groups to ride different routes; especially if they are already familiar with the suggested route.
+Please don't feel obligated to drive the route just as shown in the digital map, but please ride with others, do not leave one vehicle alone, or ride beyond you or your vehicles safe abilities.